Is my data local or remote?

 A local resource is a fixed resource that your Splunk Enterprise instance has direct access to.
-You are able to access a local resource, and whatever it contains, without having to attach, connect, or perform any other intermediate action (such as authentication or mapping a network drive).
-If your data is on such a resource, the data is considered local.
+You are able to access a local resource, and whatever it contains, without having to attach, connect, or perform any other intermediate action, such as authenticating or mapping a network drive.
+If your data is on such a resource, the data is local.

 - Data on a hard disk or solid state drive installed in a desktop, laptop, or server host.

-- Data on a resource that has been permanently mounted over a high-bandwidth physical connection that the host can access at boot time.
+- Data on a resource that has been permanently mounted over a high-bandwidth physical connection that the machine can access at boot time.

 - Data on a RAM disk.

-A remote resource is any resource that does not meet the definition of a "local" resource.
+A remote resource is any resource that doesn't meet the definition of a local resource.
 Data that exists on such a resource is remote data.
-Some examples of remote resources are:

 - Network drives on Windows hosts.

 - NFS or other network-based mounts on *nix hosts.

 There are some cases where resources might be considered remote, but they are actually local: